AdarshaAdhikari07/Security-Screening-Task/README.md

-HUMAN-IN-THE-LOOP AI SYSTEM:  A Comparative Study Of Manual and AI-Assisted Airport  Screening
+HUMAN-IN-THE-LOOP  SYSTEM:  A Comparative Study Of Manual and AI-Assisted Security Screening

 1. PROJECT OVERVIEW
 -------------------
-This software is a 'Baggage Inspection System' developed in Python (Streamlit) for research into "Automation Bias" and "Verification Latency" in airport security screening.
+This software is a 'Security Inspection System' developed in Python (Streamlit) for research into "Automation Bias" and "Verification Latency" in  security screening.

 Instead of static images, the system uses a Stochastic Procedural Content Generation (PCG) engine to create randomized luggage bags for every trial,